 Energy efficiency is one of the easiest and most cost-effective ways to combat climate change, reduce energy costs for consumers, and improve the competitiveness of U.S. businesses.
 Energy efficiency is also a vital component in achieving net-zero emissions of carbon dioxide through decarbonization.

-The Office of Energy Efficiency and Renewable Energy (EERE) champions clean energy through its technical offices and programs that fund research and development and promote energy efficiency across all sectors of the U.S. economy.
+The U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE) champions clean energy through its technical offices and programs that fund research and development and promote energy efficiency across all sectors of the U.S. economy.
 Learn how you, too, can become a Clean Energy Champion.

 Energy Efficiency Benefits

 Energy efficiency saves money, increases the resilience and reliability of the electric grid, and provides environmental, community, and health benefits.

 At home, you can save money on energy bills by making energy-efficient and weatherization upgrades—such as adding insulation, using LED lighting, and installing a heat pump—that reduce your energy use and can improve comfort.

 Energy-efficient buildings cost less to heat, cool, and operate, while industry and manufacturing plants can make products at lower cost.
 Energy-efficient transportation results in fuel savings.